Ridit-ManojKhandelwal/Meridia/README.md

 - **Data Visualization**: Visualize data through charts, tables, and other tools directly in Meridia Studio.
 - **Drag-and-Drop**: Simply drag saved variables from the Meridia Studio and drop them into your code editor, and Meridia will auto-convert it to Python code for you.
 - **Integrated Tools**: Access built-in tools for manipulating or visualizing data stored in Meridia memory.
+- **Inbuilt Data Cleaner**: Clean data when importing the Meridia Studio.

 ### **Before and After Example:**